 Regardless of the strategies that you use to boost data literacy in the sports sector workplace, it is extremely important to emphasize collaboration and knowledge sharing to advance sports analytics education and practices.
 This holds equally true in the professional and academic arenas.

-Take a Deep Dive Into Sports Analytics
+Take a Deep Dive Into Sports Analytics at JWU

 To learn more about the tremendous promise of sports analytics and the professional opportunities that go along with it, contact a representative of Johnson & Wales University (JWU) today.
-JWU offers an online MBA in Sports Leadership that focuses on sports analytics among many other subjects critical to success in the modern fields of sports business and administration.
+JWU offers an online MBA in Sport Leadership that focuses on sports analytics among many other subjects critical to success in the modern fields of sports business and administration.

 For more information about completing your degree online, complete the Request Information form for next steps, call 855-JWU-1881, or email [email protected].